Russ Harvey Consulting - Computer and Internet Services

 Don't Use Internet Explorer

-While IE may be convenient, it is so tightly integrated into Windows that any security issue in any Microsoft product puts your entire computer at risk.
+Internet Explorer was so tightly integrated into Windows that any security issue in any Microsoft product put your entire computer at risk.

 More About Browsers